 Bringing Your Horse to the Park

 About 550 miles of the park's hiking trails are open to horses.
 Horses are restricted to trails specifically designated for horse use.
 If you wish to ride your own horse in the park, please obtain a copy of the park's trail map.
 This map indicates the trails on which you may ride horses and explains the park's rules and regulations concerning horse riding in the backcountry.
 It also provides information about backcountry camping, and permit requirements.
 To obtain an official trail map, stop at any park visitor center or call (865) 436-0120.
-The cost of the map is $1.
 You may also download a trail map here.

 Caution is advised in the backcountry.
 The park's backcountry is managed as a natural area where the forces of nature determine trail conditions.
 Please be prepared for swollen streams, bridge washouts, downed trees, and trail erosion—riding is not recommended from early December until May due to the seasonal nature of the trail maintenance program.